 If you are concerned with a specific medical condition, we urge you to seek a doctor’s advice.
 We cannot provide such medical advice to you.
 Additionally, if you have a specific legal problem, we encourage you to contact an attorney.
 As laws vary from state to state and change over time, only a licensed attorney can provide you with specific legal advice.
 Furthermore, please be conscious of Statutes of Limitation in your state, the time periods within which you are allowed to bring a claim.
 There are sometime exceptions to these time limits depending on special circumstances, so consult with a lawyer in your state if you have questions about Statutes of Limitations.

-A great deal of the information provided on this website is provided by our members and other third parties, and these parties are responsible for the contents of the information they have provided.
-The Legal Examiner is not responsible for the actions and/or inactions of Injury Board member firms.
-Although Injury Board seeks only members who are competent, ethical, and experienced, we are unable to guarantee your satisfaction with any Injury Board member’s answers or services provided.
+A great deal of the information provided on this website is provided by guest bloggers and other third parties, and these parties are responsible for the contents of the information they have provided.

-Furthermore, you are not required or obligated to retain the services of our member firms in order to use this website.
+Furthermore, you are not required or obligated to retain the services of our attorney or law firm contributors in order to use this website.
 Certain state bar associations may consider an The Legal Examiner membership to be a form of advertising, and require that we inform our users that the hiring of a lawyer is an important decision that should not be based solely on advertisement.
 Such a decision should only be made after the review and careful consideration of a firm’s experience and qualifications.